DNRS and Its Potential To Heal “Mysterious Illness”

-- You can learn at home through a 14-hour DVD series or an online course.
-(The online course became available in 2019).
-The recommendation is to watch them within 4 days if possible, but you can pace yourself based on health and energy levels.
+- You can learn at home through an online course.
+The recommendation is to watch the videos within 4 days if possible, but you can pace yourself based on health and energy levels.

 - The in-person classes are held in locations throughout North America and Europe.
 They’re 5 days, with a maximum class size of 30 students.

 - Update 2020: There’s now an online group class available, conducted over Zoom.

 - There is also a private community forum as well as 1:1 coaching available.

 - No. They do include some movement, but they can even be adapted for people who are bedridden.
 In that case, you visualize the movements from bed until you’ve improved enough to start doing the movements physically.
 And they are not strenuous movements.